We are proud of the:

 Sensei organises for the students to write to other students in a school in Kyushu.
 The students love to get letters back from them.

 All children are involved in the library program, which covers both literature, and research skills.
 Children are encouraged to borrow material.
 When borrowing these materials, children have a responsibility for the care of them and for returning them on time.

 We regularly use the Phoenix Park library so we encourage all children to be registered at the library by their parents.
 The teachers take the children over the library each week and they are able to borrow using their card.

 At Malvern Valley we pride ourselves on developing each child’s potential.
 As well as teachers ensuring all students are challenged, a number of individual programs support our ability to tailor learning and ensure each child’s growth is enhanced.
-These include the following.